-From Manila, there are plenty of organised tours that you can book beforehand online, for all kinds of budgets.
-In about one hour flight, you land at Puerto Princesa airport, from there you can go to either El Nido or Coron.
+From Manila, you can already find plenty of “all inclusive” (sort of) packages for organised tours that you can book beforehand online, for all kinds of budgets.
+In about one hour flight, you land at Puerto Princesa airport, and from there you head to El Nido or Busuanga airport (Francisco B. Reyes) if you choose Coron.
 Independently of which you pick, I believe the Island Hopping Tours are the best ways to make the most of your stay in Palawan for my experience.

 El Nido – Palawan